-GIS' criminal history screening solutions help you protect your organization from the risks associated with negligent hiring, internal theft, and unsafe working environments.
-We will physically or electronically search courthouse records at the county, state and federal levels to uncover a criminal history.
+Depending on the criminal history service ordered, GIS will either check our best-in-class national criminal database or we will search courthouse records directly at the county, state or federal levels.
 When a record is located, GIS will provide you the following information in an easy-to-read format:

 - Level of the record

 - How the record was verified (name, DOB, SSN)

 GIS’ dedication to our clients’ needs has led to turnaround times of less than one hour in some jurisdictions, all while maintaining the same quality and compliance standards we’ve built our reputation on.

 Where GIS searches, as well as names and years searched, is determined by your package.
 We can search as many of your applicants’ addresses as you’d like, plus we can develop additional addresses in additional jurisdictions to search.
 We can also search your applicants’ current name only, or we can search for the current name and provided aliases, or we can develop additional aliases.
 Finally, we can search as far back as you’d like and is legally allowed – common options are five, seven or 10 years.

 County criminal history searches are some of the most comprehensive sources for uncovering criminal records: if a felony or misdemeanor charge exists for an individual, the charge is most likely to be filed in county courthouse records.

 State Criminal History

 Crimes reported in a federal criminal record include only those offenses that are violations of federal law (as opposed to local and state law).
 Federal violations will generally not appear in either a county or statewide criminal check and offenses can include kidnapping, drug trafficking, interstate transportation of stolen goods, bank robbery, and embezzlement.